simasan1017/gym_test/super_mario/README.txt

     - Environment without "Tiles" will return a 256x224 array representation of the screen, where each square contains red, blue, and green value (RGB)

-    - "Tiles" environment can also access the screen information by calling

-        screen = env.render(mode='rgb_array')

 Actions:
     - The NES controller is composed of 6 buttons (Up, Left, Down, Right, A, B)
     - The step function expects an array of 0 and 1 that represents